ashirafumiiro/Flask-API/Readme.md

   python -m pytest --cov=app
   ```
   ## Running the app
-  The up is run usint the `flask run` command in the root directory containing the app.py file
+  The app is run using the `flask run` command in the root directory containing the app.py file